Darin1123/Schedule_Generator/readme.md

-# Timetable Generator for McMaster University
+# Schedule Generator for McMaster University
 ## Introduction:
 This is a program that helps users create timetable when they are in the stage of choosing different sections of different courses before a semester begins.
 Specifically, this program only works for those organizations having the same course structure as McMaster university's.